Privacy and Confidentiality Guidelines

 There are some situations where we are legally permitted to disclose personal information such as employing reasonable and legal methods to collect a delinquent account or investigate the suspicion of illegal activities.

-Donors or alumni decisions to withhold particular details or information may limit the services and programs provided by University Advancement and the U of S Alumni Association.
+Donors or alumni decisions to withhold particular details or information may limit the services and programs provided by Advancement and Community Engagement and the U of S Alumni Association.

 Alumni, donors, and stakeholders may review the personal information the University has recorded for them, but access shall be limited to that particular individual, donor or stakeholder.
 Donors may also provide written permission to the University to permit another individual to review the personal information the University has recorded for that donor, but only for that donor.
 Alumni, donors, and stakeholders also have the ability to update this information.
-Requests for access and/or updates on information such as this should be directed to University Advancement.
+Requests for access and/or updates on information such as this should be directed to Advancement and Community Engagement.